javacc/javacc-8/docs/faq.md

 There are two other approaches that might also be tried - one involves lexical states and the other involves semantic actions.

-All three approaches are discussed in [How do I deal with keywords that aren't reserved?](#how-do-i-deal-with-keywords-that-aren-t-reserved) which considers a special case of the problem discussed here.
+All three approaches are discussed in [How do I deal with keywords that are not reserved?](#how-do-i-deal-with-keywords-that-are-not-reserved) which considers a special case of the problem discussed here.

 <br>